Celebrating 50 Years! A Pioneering Experiment in Education via a Helpline

 Dealing with Sport Stains

 Spring youth baseball, softball, football, and soccer games are in full swing—rain or shine!
 While it’s fun to watch the kids play and give it their all, it’s not so fun for the moms and dads who clean the uniforms after the game.
-Parents know that just one base slide or a slip and sprawl on the grass will result in some serious laundry room time.
-Add to that, wet fields!
+Parents know that just one base slide or a slip and sprawl on the grass will result in serious laundry room time.
+Add wet fields, sweat, blood, sports drinks, and other hard play stains!

 • get to the stains ASAP,